AMandvi/Java-Projects/README.md

     Creation of a model-view-controller app with Spring Boot

-    Create multi-view web application for create/read/update/delete sceenarious such as eCommerce sites
+    Create multi-view web application for create/read/update/delete scnearios such as eCommerce sites

     Creating of RESTful APIs